-Table 34: Placement Options
+Table 24: Placement Options

 Option Default Description Group Placement Disabled [Expert Functionality] This option controls whether single instances or groups of instances are placed with the drag-and-drop action of the Placement Tool.
 Group Placement requires a group of instances to be in the ACE Selection Set prior to initiating drag and drop.
-Group Placement will only succeed in very specific circumstances, thus this setting should only be enabled by expert users who understand the caveats.

-Option Default Description Fixed Placement Enabled This option controls whether the drag-and-drop placement of an instance should be considered fixed or soft.
+Group Placement only succeeds in very specific circumstances, thus this setting should only be enabled by expert users who understand the caveats.
+Fixed Placement Enabled This option controls whether the drag-and-drop placement of an instance should be considered fixed or soft.
 Fixed placements are not changed by the placer.
-Soft placements are taken as a placement hint and may be changed by the placer.
+Soft placements are taken as a placement hint and might be changed by the placer.